 Under the guidance of Garden Demonstrators visitors will have the opportunity to dig up and pot ‘Victoria’ Rhubarb.
-Named after Queen Victoria this red-stemmed variety is dates back to 1837.
-Quantities are limited and participants are required to bring a 6-inch plastic pot or sturdy plastic bag for transplanting.
+Named after Queen Victoria, this red-stemmed variety dates back to 1837.
+Quantities are limited and participants are required to bring a plastic pot or sturdy plastic bag for transplanting.

 Throughout the afternoon, starting at 12:30 pm, visitors are welcome to participate in free tours of the Kitchen Garden.
 This tour offers a glimpse into the life of Sir Allan MacNab and his family and the many varieties of fruits, vegetables, flowers and herbs which were grown in his time.